-Each department shall elect a personnel committee to deal with appointments, promotions, merit increments, sabbatical leaves, leaves of absence, and continuing appointments and a committee to deal with curriculum development.
+Each department shall elect/appoint a personnel committee to deal with reappointments, continuing appointment and promotions, as well as other personnel matters specifically included in the department personnel policies and procedures as the responsibility of the department personnel committee.
 Chairs of departments may be elected to these committees as the individual departments see fit.
-The personnel committee shall be operative by Oct.
-1 of each year and shall elect one of its members to serve as chair.
-These committees shall transmit their recommendations to the appropriate people, school or College committee, with informational copies to the school dean.
-If the department chair is not a member of these committees, s/he shall also receive copies of the recommendations.
+The personnel committee shall be operative by Sept.
+15 of each year and shall elect one of its members to serve as chair.
+The committee shall transmit their recommendations to the appropriate people, school or committee, with informational copies to the school dean.
+The committee shall also transmit their recommendations to the department chair if the chair is not a committee member.